Cuba hero image

 Sample Ministry Focus

-• Arrival worship at Havana cathedral, followed by classic car tour and church partner briefing
+• Arrival worship at a Havana cathedral, followed by a classic car tour and church partner briefing

-• Service day with Havana congregation, afternoon Old Havana storytelling, and rooftop testimony night
+• Service day with a Havana congregation, afternoon Old Havana storytelling, and rooftop testimony night

-• Viñales farm visit with prayer walk, lunch with host family, and evening worship under the stars
+• Viñales farm visit with a prayer walk, lunch with a host family, and evening worship under the stars

 • Trinidad coastal sabbath, Casa de la Música outreach, and donor appreciation dinner overlooking Plaza Mayor